jasand-pereza/custom-post-types-to-csv/README.md

 #### Install

 * Put the "custom-post-types-to-csv" folder in your plugins directory.
-* Active in the Wordpress admin
+* Activate in the Wordpress admin.

 #### Path changes
-You may need to change the relative path of $install_dir in download.php to match your installations root directory.
+You may need to change the relative path of the $install_dir in download.php to match your installations root directory.

 ```PHP
 <?php